cailleanC1C/C1C-Recruitment/docs/Runbook.md

      `reservations-autorelease`) around 12:00Z/18:00Z; if those disappear, verify the feature toggle and scheduler health.

+### Shard tracker (`!shards`)
+1. Shard commands only run in the configured Shards & Mercy channel (`SHARD_MERCY_CHANNEL_ID` env or sheet Config row).
+If the bot replies with a channel error, confirm the env/config source in the milestones Config tab.
+2. Each user gets a private thread; if the panel fails to open, check the milestones sheet headers and the `shardtracker` feature toggle.
+3. Missing shard icons or blank tab buttons usually mean the shard emoji env vars are unset (`SHARD_PANEL_OVERVIEW_EMOJI`, `SHARD_EMOJI_*`).

 ### Watchers & keepalive
 - [`Watchers.md`](Watchers.md) is the canonical source for watcher gating, scheduler cadences, watchdog thresholds, and keepalive expectations.